Stay informed and receive company updates straight to your inbox.

-A significant asset that CytoDyn acquired in the November 16, 2018 acquisition of ProstaGene is the PCa Test.
-This test, developed by Dr. Richard Pestell, provides an unbiased and valuable tool for determining outcomes of patients diagnosed with prostate cancer compared to the Gleason score, the current standard for prostate cancer diagnosis.
+A significant asset that CytoDyn acquired in the November 16, 2018 acquisition of ProstaGene is the Prostate Diagnostic Test (PCa Test).
+This test, developed by a leading oncologist, provides an unbiased and valuable tool for determining outcomes of patients diagnosed with prostate cancer compared to the Gleason score, the current standard for prostate cancer diagnosis.
 It leverages technology using an artificial intelligence approach based on gene signatures.
 The PCa Test employs 16 gene biomarker signatures for prognostication and therapeutic substratification of prostate cancer using sophisticated proprietary artificial intelligence algorithms.

 Prostate cancer is the most commonly diagnosed cancer in men.
 About 1 in 9 men will be diagnosed with prostate cancer during his lifetime.
 It is third only to nonmelanoma skin cancer and lung cancer as the leading cause of cancer death.
 It is estimated that 1.6 million new cases of prostate cancer and 366,000 prostate cancer deaths are reported annually.
 The current standard of care for treating prostate cancer is based upon the Gleason score.
 Patients with prostate cancer with a low Gleason score are observed, while those with higher Gleason scores typically undergo radical prostatectomy.
 In 2008, the United States Preventive Services Task Force (USPSTF) recommended against screening men aged 75 years and older.
 In 2013, prostate cancer screening of men in the U.S. decreased by 18%.